Sieboldianus/lbsntransform/docs/input-types.md

-# Input type: file, url, or database?
+# Input type: File, URL, or Database?

 lbsntransform can read data from different common types of data sources: